 Remuneration of the members of Group Management comprises a fixed and a variable remuneration component (short-term bonus).
 Both components are paid in cash.

 The basic remuneration reflects the experience, knowledge and continuing performance of members of Group Management as well as the competitiveness in external market comparisons based on function-related salary benchmarks.
-The Personnel and Compensation Committee has available to it a current external study from 2017 for the purpose of comparing the adequacy and competitiveness of the total remuneration.
+The Personnel and Compensation Committee has available to it a current external study from 2021 for the purpose of comparing the adequacy and competitiveness of the total remuneration.
 The same comparison group was used for the function-related salary benchmark and for the assessment of the remuneration of the Board of Directors.
-In the year under review, no external advisor was consulted regarding the remuneration structure.

 The basic remuneration, non-cash benefits (company car) and relevant social security and pension benefits are part of the fixed remuneration according to the table in section 6 Remuneration for the year under review.
 The General Meeting approves this fixed remuneration prospectively as a maximum ceiling amount for the coming financial year.